 Steven R. Beauchamp is party to an amended and restated employment agreement with us effective February 7, 2014.
 This employment agreement has no specific term and constitutes at-will employment.
-Mr. Beauchamp's current annual base salary is \$450,000.
+Mr. Beauchamp's current annual base salary is \$475,000.
 Mr. Beauchamp is also eligible to receive benefits that are substantially similar to those of our other employees.
-His employment agreement sets forth his target bonus, which is currently set at 70% of Mr. Beauchamp's base salary.
+His employment agreement also provides for an annual bonus, which is currently targeted at 80% of Mr. Beauchamp's base salary.
 Payment of any bonus to Mr. Beauchamp is subject to approval by the compensation committee of our board of directors.

-Pursuant to this agreement, in the event Mr. Beauchamp is terminated for any reason (other than for cause (as such term is defined in the employment agreement), as a result of his death or his inability to perform the essential functions of his position with or without reasonable accommodation), (i) we will be obligated to pay him 100% of his then current monthly base salary for 12 months and (ii) 100% of his then unvested shares subject to any equity grants issued by the company will become vested in full.
+Pursuant to this agreement, in the event Mr. Beauchamp is terminated for any reason (other than for cause (as such term is defined in the employment agreement), as a result of his death or his inability to perform the essential functions of his position with or without reasonable accommodation), we will be obligated to pay him 100% of his then current monthly base salary for 12 months.
 These severance benefits are contingent on Mr. Beauchamp executing a general release of claims.
-In addition, pursuant to his employment agreement, Mr. Beauchamp has agreed (i) not to solicit our employees or customers during employment and for a period of 12 months after the termination of employment, (ii) not to compete with us or assist any other person to compete with us during employment and a period of 12 months after the termination of employment and

-(iii) to protect our confidential and proprietary information and to assign to us intellectual property developed during the course of employment.
+In addition, pursuant to his employment agreement, Mr. Beauchamp has agreed (i) not to solicit our employees or customers during employment and for a period of 12 months after the termination of employment, (ii) not to compete with us or assist any other person to compete with us during employment and a period of 12 months after the termination of employment and (iii) to protect our confidential and proprietary information and to assign to us intellectual property developed during the course of employment.

-Steven I. Sarowitz was party to an employment agreement with us dated July 1, 2013.
-This employment agreement had no specific term and constituted at-will employment.
-At the date of his resignation, Mr. Sarowitz's annual base salary was \$275,000.
-Mr. Sarowitz was also eligible to receive benefits that are substantially similar to those of our other employees.
+Peter J. McGrail is party to an amended and restated employment agreement with us effective February 7, 2014.
+This employment agreement has no specific term and constitutes at-will employment.
+Mr. McGrail's current annual base salary is \$325,000.
+Mr. McGrail is also eligible to receive benefits that are substantially similar to those of our other employees.
+His employment agreement also provides for an annual bonus, which is currently targeted at 70% of Mr. McGrail's base salary.
+Payment of any bonus to Mr. McGrail is subject to approval by the compensation committee of our board of directors.

-Pursuant to this agreement, in the event Mr. Sarowitz's employment is terminated for any reason (other than for cause (as such term is defined in the employment agreement)), we would have been obligated to pay him (i) 100% of his then-current monthly base salary for the remainder of the term of his employment agreement and (ii) to the extent Mr. Sarowitz participated in any of our group health plans immediately prior to the date of termination, a lump sum payment equal to the cost of monthly premiums for continued health insurance coverage under such plans for the remaining term of his employment agreement.
-The severance benefits described above were contingent on Mr. Sarowitz executing a general release of claims.
-In addition, pursuant to his employment agreement, Mr. Sarowitz agreed (i) not to solicit our employees or customers during employment and for a period of 12 months after the termination of employment, (ii) not to compete with us or assist any other person to compete with us during employment and a period of 12 months after the termination of employment and (iii) to protect our confidential and proprietary information and to assign to us intellectual property developed during the course of employment.
+Pursuant to this agreement, in the event Mr. McGrail is terminated for any reason (other than for cause (as such term is defined in the employment agreement), as a result of his death or his inability to perform the essential functions of his position with or without reasonable accommodation), we will be obligated to pay him 100% of his then current monthly base salary for 12 months.
+These severance benefits are contingent on Mr. McGrail executing a general release of claims.
+In addition, pursuant to his employment agreement, Mr. McGrail has agreed (i) not to solicit our employees or customers during employment and for a period of 12 months after the termination of employment, (ii) not to compete with us or assist any other person to compete with us during employment and a period of 12 months after the termination of employment and (iii) to protect our confidential and proprietary information and to assign to us intellectual property developed during the course of employment.